ManishJadhav100/Library_Management_Syatem/README.md

 # Backend
 -----------------------

-1) Creare a virtual anvironment of python in backend folder using below command. python -m venv venv
+1) Creare a virtual environment of python in backend folder using below command. python -m venv venv

-2) Activate the virtual environment venv\Scripts\activate
+2) Activate the virtual environment. venv\Scripts\activate

 3)Install all python packages present in requirements.txt file using below command.